Updated November 2020

 Adding employee voices to your product/service and influencer marketing initiatives reinforces messaging and branding and introduces your organization to wider audience.

-In either case, consider whether you want to establish a formal employee brand advocacy program, or simply offer guidelines and support for anyone who wants to post about the organization or products/services via social media.
-To encourage employee brand advocacy, make sure to address these problems identified by Altimeter:
+Consider whether you want to establish a formal employee brand advocacy program or simply offer guidelines and support for anyone who wants to post about the organization or products/services via social media.
+To encourage employee brand advocacy, make sure to address these three problems identified by Altimeter: